-Chrome device management allows administrators to manage their organization’s Chrome devices from a single place.
-With Chrome device management, organizations can configure Chrome features for their users, set up Chrome device access to VPNs and WiFi networks, pre-install Chrome apps and extensions, and more.
+You can manage your organization’s Chrome devices from a single place with Chrome device management.
+Configure Chrome features for users, set up Chrome device access to VPNs and Wi-Fi networks, force install Chrome apps and extensions, and more.

-Administrators can apply each setting to an organizational unit or the entire organization.
+You can apply each setting to specific groups of users or to everyone in the organization.
 Most settings provide the option of enforcing a particular configuration or letting the user choose.
-For example, administrators can specify a standard home page for their users or allow users to set their own home pages.
+For example, administrators can specify a standard home page for everyone or allow people to set their own homepages.

 To configure Chrome settings:

 - Sign in to the Google Admin console.